 Where: BBQ Warehouse, Kewalram House, 8 Jalan Kilang Timor #01-02, Singapore 159305

 Another excellent store to buy your new fave outdoor cooktop, Cookaburra stocks similar brands to the other retailers including Outback, Weber, plus its own brand of grills.
-Prices range from $150 to $4,500, and free delivery and installation are available for purchases over $200.
+Prices range from $150 to $4,500, and free delivery is available for purchases over $400.
 What we love about Cookaburra is that you can be the most disorganised party planner, but they’ll have you set up and ready to go within six hours (they even sell gas cylinder refills).
 Phew!